etank0/email-slicer/README.md

  ## Result

- Let's look at how our website looks and functions.
+ Let's look at how the website looks and functions.

  ### Running app.py from terminal